Kevin Allen (author)

-Kevin Allen, (born September 17, 1954, United States) is an American bestselling author, business growth consultant and speaker.
+Kevin Allen (born September 17, 1954, United States) is an American bestselling author, business growth consultant and speaker.
 He has written two books, The Hidden Agenda: A Proven Way to Win Business and Create a Following, which was a Wall Street Journal bestseller, and The Case of the Missing Cutlery: A Leadership Course for the Rising Star.

 Early career

-In his career in business development Kevin Allen was recognized as “one of the advertising industry’s most accomplished growth professionals” in American Express OPEN Forum. and held positions with McCann WorldGroup, The Interpublic Group, Lowe Worldwide.
+In his career in business development Allen held positions with McCann WorldGroup, The Interpublic Group, Lowe Worldwide.